This Land Delightful Doodles

 Please contact us if you cannot find an answer to your question.

-Three testable factors contribute to Doodle Coat types: Length, Curl, and Furnishings.
+Three testable factors contribute to Doodle coat types: Length, Curl, and Furnishings.

 Length - Long hair is recessive in dogs, which means that breeding a long haired dog to another long haired dog will always give you only long haired puppies.